 The City of Monroe offers a variety of parks, greenways, trails, open spaces, and recreation opportunities that contribute to a high quality of life for community members.
 The City aims to continue meeting the recreation needs of a growing and changing population through careful planning.
-The City of Monroe adopted a Parks Master Plan (PMP) in 2011.
+The City of Monroe adopted a Parks Master Plan (PMP) in 2011 and in July 2019, the Council voted to update the PMP.